zohar1000/ngx-translaze/README.md

 The language text itself is defined by an interface, which enables the typescript compiler to automatically catch errors and provide intellisense as you develop.<br/>

-Having the language text defined by an interface protects us from making errors when we refer to it from our templates and components.<br/>
-such errors can be caused by modifying keys, moving keys, having to synchronize the structure across multiple languages, and so on.<br/>
+Having the language text defined by an interface protects us from making errors when we refer the text from our templates and components. such errors can be caused by modifying keys, moving keys, having to synchronize the structure across multiple languages, and so on.<br/>
-It is safe and reliable approach since changes are made to the code throughout the life of the app and it is hard to avoid human mistakes.<br/>
-ngx-translaze is designed to protect us from such errors.<br/>

 By using Angular's built-in tools, components and interfaces, we are being automatically provided with those benefits:
 * error checking by the typescript compiler in our classes and templates, making it safe in case we use incorrect keys